 Any disputes or scoring conflicts should be resolved by tournament referee.

 Every decision that is made by tournament judge is final.

-Get Your Hilarious “I AM THE GREAT CORNHOLIO!” shirt by clicking image and be the comedic relief at your next cornhole get together..
+Get Your Hilarious “I AM THE GREAT CORNHOLIO!” shirt by clicking image and by the comedic relief at your next cornhole game..